 Noisy, smelly and proudly displaying a seductive state of decay, Catania, even though dotted with spectacular churches, UNESCO-listed sites, and a famous coastline, never gave up on its village-like vibe, genuine and chivalric code included.
 It doesn’t matter how many tourists hit Catania all year long, especially in the summer season, locals are as enthusiastic as if every time they get asked for information it’s the very first.

 Many are the things to do in Catania, one of the best destinations for a honeymoon in Italy.
-In all its charm, this Sicilian city has something for everyone, be it a nature lover, a history buff or a foodie expert.
+In all its charm, this Sicilian city has something for everyone, be it a nature lover, a history buff, or a foodie expert.
+The majestic and infamous Etna volcano looms over the city, ebullient from within and always ready to show off and offer some fireworks extravaganza for the joy of locals and visitors, making Catania one of the best places to visit in Sicily.

-Dominated by such view, while wandering around Catania you are literally chased by the haunting smell of arancine, deep-fried rice balls stuffed with anything from ragù sauce, to pistachio nuts to spinach, fresh fish on sale in the local open markets and pizza by the slice on the go, and the ever-tempting sight of local granite, smashed ice flavored with fruit juices, best if made with local produce of almond and mulberry, the only thing that can help you face the humid unforgiving heat defining the local summer.
+Dominated by such a view, while wandering around Catania you are literally chased by the haunting smell of arancine, deep-fried rice balls stuffed with anything from ragù sauce, to pistachio nuts to spinach, fresh fish on sale in the local open markets and pizza by the slice on the go.

 Thankfully, it’s not hard to get them, as Sicilian pride conspires to make all the local delicacies easily available everywhere.